 - $25,000 property damage coverage per accident

 You’ll often see those numbers referred to as 25/50/25 — so if an insurer references a 25/50/25 policy, that policy covers the minimum amount of insurance required to legally drive in the state.

 You’re probably going to want more than the minimum amount of insurance, though.
-You might want comprehensive insurance to protect your car from damage from weather, theft, or other outside sources; you might also want collision insurance, to protect your car if you accidentally drive it into a ditch, for example.
-Since Alabama has such a high percentage of uninsured drivers, you might also want underinsured/uninsured motorist coverage — if you get hit by an uninsured or underinsured driver, your insurance provider will help cover the costs that their insurance provider should have covered.
+When driving in Alabama, you might want comprehensive insurance to protect your car from damage from weather, theft, or other outside sources; you might also want collision insurance, to protect your car if you accidentally drive it into a ditch, for example.
+Since Alabama has such a high percentage of uninsured drivers (close to 12%), you might also want underinsured/uninsured motorist coverage — if you get hit by an uninsured or underinsured driver, your insurance provider will help cover the costs that their insurance provider should have covered.

 You can buy insurance to cover all kinds of things: pet injury coverage to protect your pets, equipment coverage to protect your custom stereo, roadside assistance coverage to help tow your car out of that ditch you just drove it into.
 Take some time to review the options offered by our top insurers and make sure you visit their websites to review their complete lists of coverages.

 Some Alabamians think they can save money by buying a hail-damaged vehicle — after all, a few dents and dings don’t affect the way the car runs, right?
 Unfortunately, no. Cars with hail damage on the outside often have water damage on the inside, so be wary before buying a damaged car in “as is” condition.

 If you see a vehicle on the side of the road, move into the passing lane — or slow down